Code-Institute-Submissions/project-1-employee-site-hub/README.md

     2. As a New Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. The site contains the workplace Vision and Behaviours.
-The Our Site section give New visitor an overview of their new                   workplace
+The 'Our Site' section give New visitor an overview of their new                   workplace

     3. As a New Visitor, I want to be able to easily navigate throughout the site to find content.
         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page            of their choice.
-Each page in the site will have an uniform header and Navigation Bar that will intutively bring the User where            they wan to go
+Each page in the site will have an uniform header, footer and Navigation Bar that will intutively bring the User          where they wan to go

 -   #### Returning Visitor Goals